ahuda07/a1-portfolio/readme.txt

 6. Is there anything special we need to know in order to run your code?
-I think everything should run fine, I made git commits and everything should be up to date
+I think everything should run fine, I made git commits and everything should be up to date.
+One thing is that i did my typewriter animation on a 32 inch screen, so all the text looks natural on my page, but on a 27 inch monitor it is cut off, I will fix this later so it fits to all sized screens